Effective-Hamiltonian reconstruction through Bloch-wave interferometry in bulk GaAs driven by strong THz fields: Theoretical model of the electron-hole propagators

 where ${\tilde U}^{\nu}_{\rm p}\equiv U^{\nu}_{\rm p}/\hbar\omega_{\rm THz}$, ${\tilde\Delta}_{\rm NIR}\equiv\Delta_{\rm NIR}/\hbar\omega_{\rm THz}$ and ${\tilde\Gamma}_{\nu}\equiv\Gamma_{\nu}/\hbar\omega_{\rm THz}$ are respectively the ponderomotive energy $U^{\nu}_{\rm p}$, the NIR-laser detuning $\Delta_{\rm NIR}$, and the dephasing constant $\Gamma_{\nu}$ in units of the THz photon energy $\hbar\omega_{\rm THz}$, and $q^{\nu}_{0}$, $q^{\nu}_{1/4}$, and $q^{\nu}_{3/4}$ are functions of the sideband order $n$ and the complex quantity $i{\tilde\Gamma}_{\nu}+{\tilde\Delta}_{\rm NIR}$ in the following forms:

 with $\zeta_{\nu,n}\equiv\sqrt{i{\tilde\Gamma}_{\nu}+{\tilde\Delta}_{\rm NIR}+n}$.
 Here, a square root of a complex number is defined to have a nonnegative real part.
-The first two lines of Eq.~(\ref{EQ:propagator_algebraic_form}) incorporate the effects from quantum fluctuations in the electron-hole energy, while the other two lines describe the quantum mechanical phase as well as the dephasing of an electron-hole pair moving along a shortest recollision pathway.
+The first two lines of Eq.~(\ref{EQ:propagator_algebraic_form}) incorporate the effects of quantum fluctuations by summing over the $k$-space trajectories in the vicinity the shortest electron-hole recolission pathways associated with the saddle points $({\bf P}^{\nu}_n, t^{\prime\nu}_n, t^{\nu}_n)$, while the other two lines describe the quantum mechanical phase as well as the dephasing of an electron-hole pair moving along a shortest recollision pathway.
 If the THz electric field is perfectly linear in time, the exponential factor will not include the term $q^{\nu}_{3/4}({\tilde U}^{\nu}_{\rm p})^{-3/4}$.
-The term $q^{\nu}_{3/4}({\tilde U}^{\nu}_{\rm p})^{-3/4}$ gives a correction to the linear-in-time approximation of the THz field, making the formula valid for a broader range of material parameters.
+The term $q^{\nu}_{3/4}({\tilde U}^{\nu}_{\rm p})^{-3/4}$ gives a correction to the linear-in-time approximation of the THz electric field, making the formula valid for a broader range of experimental parameters.

 The analytic model of the electron-hole propagator $\varsigma^{\nu}_n$ used in Refs.~\cite{o2024bloch} and~\cite{costello2023breaking} can be considered as a limiting case of Eq.~(\ref{EQ:propagator_algebraic_form}) for sufficiently high sideband orders, with the quantum fluctuations and the correction term $q^{\nu}_{3/4}({\tilde U}^{\nu}_{\rm p})^{-3/4}$ ignored.
-For sideband orders satisfying $n>{\tilde\Gamma}_{\nu},{\tilde\Delta}_{\rm NIR}$, the function $q^{\nu}_{1/4}$ can be expanded as the following Taylor series:
+For sideband orders satisfying $n>|i{\tilde\Gamma}_{\nu}+{\tilde\Delta}_{\rm NIR}|$, the function $q^{\nu}_{1/4}$ can be expanded as the following Taylor series: